A Complete Printable Packing List cover

 If you are comfortable in leggings and need some recommendations, my friends over at Chasing Trail have a complete post on the best hiking leggings.

-I wanted loose pants and found the best pair of women’s quick dry hiking pants to wear in Alaska from Amazon.
 In fact, after I received my first pair, I immediately ordered a second pair in a new color.

 These pants come in many colors and sizes.
 They are waterproof and easy to layer over a pair of long underwear if it’s cold.

-They have many zippered pockets to carry things like your I.D. or phone when out on shore excursions.
+Besides being super comfortable, they have many zippered pockets to carry things like your I.D. or phone when out on shore excursions.

-Although I brought a pair of jeans, these were my go-to pants throughout the cruise.
 Check the size chart when you order them.
 I sized up for comfort.

 You may not think you need shorts for an Alaskan cruise but think again.
 I brought one pair to wear while hanging out in the cabin, and I was glad I had them.